I was ready. At least I thought I was.

 I will define it in personal safety terms.
 What this means is how a potential Peter Parker needs to get to work and home safely on a day to day basis.

-The National Research Council (1998) refers to three hierarchical phases in the situational awareness process.
+The National Research Council (1998) refers to three levels of situational awareness.
+These three phases in the situational awareness process are hierarchical.

 3 Levels Of Situational Awareness